Share this publication

 The Hieva occurs throughout all five archipelagos in French Polynesia with each island holding its own celebrations that showcase their individual cultures.

-However the principal Heiva celebrations occurs on the main island Tahiti in Papeete which hosts the main song and dance competitions that occur in in Place Toata.
+However, the principal Heiva celebrations occur on the main island Tahiti in Papeete which hosts the main song and dance competitions that occur in Place Toata.